psichen/psichen.github.io/source/_posts/common-probability-density-functions.md

              &= e^{-\lambda x} = \int_x^{\infty} \lambda e^{-\lambda x} dx = P(X>x)
 \end{aligned} $$

 An application of memorylessness is to join two signal series of Poisson processes.
 Signal series consist of a series of discrete values.
 For simplicity, every value belongs to some states.
 In order to avoid artifacts, we should select such signal series of which the state of the tail of the first signal series should be the same as the state of the head of the second signal series.
 Then the tail of the first signal series is superposed with the head of the second signal series.
-Because of the memorylessness, the state transition probability of the head of the first signal series should be the same as that of the head of the second signal series.
+Because of the memorylessness, the state transition probability of the tail of the first signal series should be the same as that of the head of the second signal series.
 This join way keeps the stochastic property around the joint point.

 # Gamma distribution